viswadeep-sarangi/game-development/README.md

 # game-development
-This repo contains all my experiments with game development with various engines
+This repo contains all my experiments with game development AND visual simulation AND animation with various engines